This document was compiled and is copyright (2001) by Robert J. Budzynski.

 An easy way to initialize a connection to your database is

-by cloning an instance of Sql.sql
+by cloning an instance of Sql.sql, via a call

 such as